 Should a headboard sit on the mattress?

 No, as a general rule, the bottom edge of the headboard should be hidden behind the mattress.
 Most headboards sit 3 to 4 inches below the mattress.
-That way, they provide proper back support when you are sitting up in bed.
+That way, they provide proper back support when you are on a mattress for sitting up in bed.

 Can you attach any headboard to the wall?